cjdelisle/cjdns/README.md

     ./cjdroute --genconf >> cjdroute.conf

-**Protect your conf file!** A lost conf file means you lost your password and connections and anyone who connected to you will no longer be able to connect.
+**Protect your conf file!**

+A lost conf file means you lost your password and connections and anyone who connected to you will no longer be able to connect.
 A compromised conf file means that other people can impersonate you on the network.

-To set generate a conf file with permissions set so that only your user can read it and write to it:
+To generate a conf file with permissions set so that only your user can read it and write to it:

     (umask 077 && ./cjdroute --genconf > cjdroute.conf)